ten-protocol/go-ten/design/fast_finality.md

 design, including a list of the provided transactions and a header including information on the current light batch and the hash of the "parent" light batch.

 The sequencer's host immediately distributes the light batch to all other nodes.
-Unlike in the final design, these light batches are not sent to be included on the L1.
+These light batches are not sent to be included on the L1.
+When a node receives a light batch, it checks that it has also stored the light batch's parent.
+If not, it walks the chain backwards, requesting any light batches it is missing until it hits a stored light batch.
+In the current design, it requests these light batches from random nodes; once a gossip protocol is implemented, it will request the light batches from its known peers.

-The linkage of each light batch to its parent ensures that the sequencer's host cannot feed the enclave a light batch, use RPC requests to gain information about the contents of the corresponding transactions, then feed the enclave a different light batch (e.g. one where the sequencer performs front-running) to be shared with peers.
+The linkage of each light batch to its parent also ensures that the sequencer's host cannot feed the enclave a light batch, use RPC requests to gain information about the contents of the corresponding transactions, then feed the enclave a different light batch (e.g. one where the sequencer performs front-running) to be shared with peers.
 The enclave will automatically reject a second light batch with the same parent.

 From the user's perspective, the transactions in the light batch are considered final (e.g. responses to RPC calls from the client behave as if the transactions were completely final).

 ### Production of rollups